 Earlier this month, we announced that Connectria has, once again, passed all of its third-party certifications.
-For a complete list and a high-level look at each of these certifications, you can refer to our recent post: Know Your Audit Reports.
+For a complete list and a high-level look at each of these certifications, you can refer to our recent article: Know Your Audit Reports.

-HITRUST is the most recent addition to this list, but many people are less familiar with HITRUST than with regulations like HIPAA and PCI DSS.
+The Health Information Trust Alliance, otherwise known as HITRUST, is the most recent addition to this list, but many people are less familiar with HITRUST than with regulations like HIPAA and PCI DSS.
 In this post, we’ll answer some of the most common questions we get about HITRUST compliance.

 Is HITRUST a regulation?